SOliv1/chore-doors-ca/README.md

 ### A project, using the knowledge of JavaScript and the DOM to complete.
 An interactive game built with JavaScript.
 The object of the game is to open all of the doors without running into ChoreBot.
-If one manages to avoid ChoreBot until one opens the last door, you win!
+If one manages to avoid ChoreBot until the last door, you win!